cajuncoding/PdfHelpers/README.md

 # PdfHelpers.Resize
-Lightweight Helper Library for scaling and resizing Pdf Documents and Pages of existing Pdf documents.
-It leverages iTextSharp for core work but offeres a easy wrapper for common resizing needs.
+Lightweight Helper Library for performing tasks on Pdf files such as: scaling and resizing Pdf Documents and Pages of existing Pdf documents, convering Images into Pdf format, and merging Pdf Documents as well as merging Images into Existing Pdf documents.
+It leverages iTextSharp for core work but offeres a easy wrapper for common resizing, conversion, and merging needs.
+In addition, this library is intented to help simplify the task of rendering Pdf based outputs/reports and works best when combined with a template based Pdf Rendering process [such as the one here that allows use of Razor templates to render Pdf files](https://github.com/cajuncoding/XslFO.TestSolution).

 It's as easy as . . .